aaravsomaiya/semanticsearchsourcecode/README.md

 This is the code for a semantic search model using Vector DB and the openAI API.
+Load and query quadrant takes values from a CSV or resources registry and uploads them to quadrant.
+Another method I used is through the load to VectorDB, both files and upload types are present.